 Transmission Fluid Buying Guide

-Transmission fluid plays a vital role in the cooling and lubrication of a vehicle’s parts as it circulates through its components.
-In the process, it accumulates dirt and other metal shavings over time, sometimes sitting at the bottom of the pan and in some cases flowing through the car’s system.
+Transmission fluids play a vital role in the cooling and lubrication of the transmission.
+In the process, it accumulates dirt and other metal shavings over time, which sit at the bottom of the pan and in some cases flowing through the transmission.

 How Often Should You Change Transmission Fluid

-The period transmission fluid needs changing varies from one car model to another.
+The period at which transmission fluids need to be changed varies from one car model to another.
 Therefore, knowing your car manufacturer’s recommendation on how often to service the vehicle is vital.

 While other cars and trucks have varying range when the transmission fluid should be changed, it mostly ranges from 30,000 miles to more than 100,000 miles.

 However, newer version cars have transmission fluid meant to last the entire lifetime of the vehicle.